dhyeynala/pet-voice-notes/README.md

 **Advanced Analytics**: Implement trend detection algorithms to automatically flag concerning patterns before they become obvious to owners.

-**Veterinary Integration**: API endpoints for vets to access patient history (with owner permission) and add professional observations to the timeline - a feature the vet I consulted said would be valuable for continuity of care.
+**Veterinary Integration**: API endpoints for vets to access patient history (with owner permission) and add professional observations to the timeline for better continuity of care.

 ---